ada-omoji/Weather-Application/README.md

-# ☀️☂️ Ada's Weather Application 🌡️☁️
+# Ada's Weather Application 🌡️☀️☂️☁️

 ## What is it?
 An interactive web app that shows the 5-day forecast of any city in the world.
 The weather data is generated using the OpenWeatherMap API

-## 🔎Learning objectives
+## 🔍Learning objectives
 - A typical AJAX flow: sending asynchronous requests to a remote server and processing the results
 - DOM manipulation: changing the DOM based on the results of the AJAX requests
 - Aggregating and parsing data fetched from an API